ulb-sachsen-anhalt/digital-flow/README.md

 docker run --rm <your-test-image> tox
 ```

-This executes `tox` in a closed container without creating distributions.
+This executes `tox` in a closed container without distributioning.